The Miracle of Empowerment

 Unfortunately, in our western culture, giving rather than teaching has become the prevailing means of charity.
 We act with the best of intentions but often because of the way it makes us feel, not fully understanding how our helping can actually hurt a community.
 We are one of the most generous countries and people, continually giving to help those in need, however, participating in the type of charities we do, we are not utilizing our resources and finances in ways that sustain.
 We have to continually and repeatedly give because we aren’t creating a long-term effective solution.
 Thankfully, there is a new wave of re-learning how to be a non-profit and volunteer.
 Books such as When Helping Hurts, Toxic Charity, and Dead Aid have brought light to models that empower others to do for themselves and create long term sustainability.

 ZOE is one of those empowerment models.

-Through a local, comprehensive, empowerment program, ZOE recognizes the God-given worth, intelligence and talent of these children to affect change in their own lives and their communities.
+Through a local, comprehensive, empowerment program, Zoe Empowers recognizes the God-given worth, intelligence and talent of these children to affect change in their own lives and their communities.
 We equip them with the tools and resources and stand behind supporting them as they learn to help themselves.
 These children change their own lives and the lives of others in their communities.
 We get to witness and come alongside them as they fulfill their dreams, fully capable of making miracles along the way.